Chapter 1: I am Awake

 "Yet here I am."

-Silence.
 Not awkward.
-Charged.

 Caelum leaned back, eyes on the ceiling.